Story City, Iowa

 Story City is a city in Story County, Iowa.
-It is located within the Ames, Iowa Metropolitan Statistical Area which envelops the entirety of Story County and combined with the Boone, Iowa Micropolitan Statistical Area makes up the larger Ames-Boone, Iowa Combined Statistical Area.
+It is located within the Ames, Iowa Metropolitan Statistical Area which envelops Story County and combined with the Boone, Iowa Micropolitan Statistical Area makes up the larger Ames-Boone, Iowa Combined Statistical Area.
 The population was 3,352 in the 2020 census, a slight increase from 3,228 in 2000.

 History

 Story City was known as Fairview throughout much of its early history.
 The named changed in 1881 when the town established a post office and discovered that the Fairview name was already in use for another town.
 Story City was renamed after Supreme Court Justice Joseph Story.
 The boundaries of "Old Fairview" are outlined by signs during Scandinavian Days, and is approximately in the northeast corner of current Story City with the southern boundary being Broad Street.

 Story City was laid out including Fairview in 1878, and officially incorporated in 1881.
 The railroad arrived in 1878 and connected the city to Ames by the narrow-gauge Des Moines & Minnesota and to Des Moines via the Chicago and North Western Railroad in Ames.

 The city has deep historic and cultural ties to the Scandinavian countries of Denmark, Sweden, and mostly Norway.
-A large contingent of the city's current population is descended from a major immigration of people from Nordic countries in the 1840s through 1860s.
+A large contingent of the city's population is descended from a major immigration of people from Nordic countries in the 1840s through 1860s.
 It is evident in the large number of Lutheran churches in the community with ministers historically delivering sermons in different languages (Swedish, Danish, and Norwegian) respective of the makeup of their congregations.

 Geography

-Story City's longitude and latitude coordinates in decimal form are 42.1872062, -93.5957713.

 According to the United States Census Bureau, the city has a total area of 2.80 sqmi which is all land.